-The Lincoln Heritage Council of the Boy Scouts of America covers 64 counties in Kentucky, Indiana, Illinois, and Tennessee, serving thousands of youth and adult leaders in our Cub Scout Packs, Scout BSA Troops, and Venture Crews.
-The Council owns and operates three camp properties, 2 of which are used for Scouts BSA summer camp.
+The Lincoln Heritage Council of the Boy Scouts of America covers 64 counties in Kentucky, Indiana, Illinois, and Tennessee.
+It serves thousands of youth and adult leaders in Cub Scout Packs, Scout BSA Troops, and Venture Crews.
+The Council owns and operates three camp properties, two of which are for Scout BSA summer camp.

-Each of these are accredited annually by the National Council of the Boy Scouts of America with stringent standards focused on safe facilities as well as quality programs.
+Each is accredited annually by the National Council of the Boy Scouts of America, and its stringent standards focus on safe facilities and quality programs.